lweitkamp/numpitron/README.md

 Simplistic small language model 3D-parallelism training using NumPy and MPI.
 Inspired by [Megatron-LM](https://github.com/NVIDIA/Megatron-LM) and [Nanotron](https://github.com/huggingface/nanotron) and based only on [NumPy](https://numpy.org) and [MPI for Python](https://mpi4py.readthedocs.io), NuMPItron offers a variety of ways to train your Transformer at a snail's pace.

 This library is meant as a learning experience for implementing distributed training strategies.
+Ideally the library will be capable of both 3D parallelism (TP + MP + DP) and ZeRO.
 If you want to follow along, make sure to check out my [blog](https://lweitkamp.github.io/).

-# Core Features
+# Feature Roadmap
+Core functionality will be 3D parallel and ZeRO stage 1 since these can be combined in general:

 * [x] Single Core
 * [ ] Tensor Parallel
 * [ ] Distributed Data Parallel
-* [ ] ZeRO 1 - ?2? - ?3?
-* [ ] Sequence Parallel
+* [ ] Pipeline Parallel
-* [ ] Token Parallel
+* [ ] ZeRO

+When/if this is done, we can look at sequence parallel strategies.

 # Installation
 ```bash